 Nick joined Watsi on December 9th, 2014.
-Five years ago, Nick became the 1299th member to automatically support a new Watsi patient every month.
-Since then, 4,647 more people have become monthly donors!
-Nick's most recent donation traveled 8,500 miles to support Adrian, a 6-year-old from Kenya, to fund surgery for his hypospadias.
+Seven years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nick's most recent donation traveled 4,200 miles to support Natalia, a 13 year old girl from Bolivia, to fund heart surgery.